Peakchen/go-snake/README.en.md

 8. etcd service discovery
 9. Remote call during grpc service
 10. Background control server (CURD background data, using iris open source web framework)
+11. Data storage and logic processing modules are independent, and can be allocated to each server as needed
-11. The nats message queue is based on the communication between the gateway and the logical server (planned)
+12. The nats message queue is based on the communication between the gateway and the logical server (planned)

 ##Instructions for use